TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory: The Temporal Event-B Logic

-An Event-B {\em action} $A_i(\bar{x}, \bar{v}, \bar{v}')$ is a list of assignments of the form $v :\!| \, P(\bar{x}, \bar{v}, v')$, where $v$ is a variable that occurs in the tuple $\bar{v}$ of state variables and $P$ is a \emph{before-after predicate} relating the value of $v$ (before the action) and $v'$ (after the action).
-The value assigned to $v$ is chosen non-deterministically\footnote{It is commonly assumed that this choice is external, i.e. the values are provided by the environment and not by the machine itself.} from the set of values $v'$ that satisfy $P(\bar{x}, \bar{v}, v')$.
-Thus, each action $A_i(\bar{x}, \bar{v}, v')$ corresponds to a before-after predicate $P_{A_i}(\bar{x}, \bar{v}, \bar{v}')$ formed by the conjunction of all before-after predicates of the assignments in $A_i(x, \bar{v}, v')$.
+where the $v_i$ are variables that occur in the tuple $\bar{v}$ of state variables and $P$ is a \emph{before-after predicate} relating the values of $v_i$ (before the action) and $v_i'$ (after the action).
+The values assigned to the $v_i$ are chosen non-deterministically\footnote{It is commonly assumed that this choice is external, i.e. the values are provided by the environment and not by the machine itself.} from the set of values $(v_1', \dots, v_n')$ that satisfy $P(\bar{x}, \bar{v}, (v_1', \dots, v_n'))$.
+Thus, each action $A_i(\bar{x}, \bar{v}, v')$ corresponds to a before-after predicate $P_{A_i}(\bar{x}, \bar{v}, \bar{v}')$ formed by the conjunction of all before-after predicates of the assignments in $A_i(x, \bar{v}, (v_1', \dots, v_n'))$.
 These predicates are defined using the language of set theory, i.e. first order logic with the binary relation-symbol $\in$.
-There are several dedicated notations for (typed) set operations such as set comprehension, cartesian product, etc. We do not discuss them here as they are definable in first-order logic and well known.
+There are several dedicated notations for (typed) set operations such as set comprehension, Cartesian product, etc. We do not discuss them here as they are definable in first-order logic and well known.

 An action also allows assignments of the form $v := E(\bar{x},\bar{v})$ and $v :\in E(\bar{x},\bar{v})$, where $E(\bar{x},\bar{v})$ is an expression.
 The assignment $v := E(\bar{x},\bar{v})$ deterministically assigns the value of $E(\bar{x},\bar{v})$ to $v$, while $v :\in E(\bar{x},\bar{v})$ non-deterministically assigns an element of the set $E(\bar{x},\bar{v})$ to $v$.
 However, these two assignments are merely shortcuts of assignments in the general form $v :\!| \, P(\bar{x}, \bar{v}, v')$ with before-after predicates $v' = E(\bar{x},\bar{v})$ and $v' \in E(\bar{x},\bar{v})$, respectively.